Armenian Chapel of the Kings

 The Armenian Chapel of the Kings is situated within the Church of the Nativity in Bethlehem.
-The church encompasses the Holy Grotto where Jesus is believed to have been born and is a UNESCO-listed site.
-According to an agreement known as the “Status Quo” the Church of the Nativity is shared by the Greek Orthodox, Apostolic Armenian and Roman Catholic churches.
-Each of the custodian denomination cares for a specific area of the structure and they all holds services in the church.
+The church encompasses the Holy Grotto where Jesus is believed to have been born.
+The church is a UNESCO-listed site.
+According to an agreement known as the “Status Quo” the Church of the Nativity is shared by the Greek Orthodox, Armenian and Roman Catholic churches.
+Each of the custodian denominations cares for a specific area of the structure and they all holds services in the church.
 The Armenians have their own chapel in the church - Chapel of the Kings.

 The Three Kings